mmeurer00/mergeMe/README.md

 *If you're comfortable with it, feel free to add in fun styling to the "I wuz here" title, container, or even create something new!
 All we ask is that you leave the directions alone, so others can have the same awesome learning experience you did.*

-*If you attempt to contribute anything that breaks the code od conduct, **your contribution will not be added***
+*If you attempt to contribute anything that breaks the code of conduct, **your contribution will not be added***

 After reading the directions, go ahead and try out making your first pull request.
 After you've competed everything correctly and pushed up your contribution, we'll approve it, and you'll be able see it on the main branch.
 That's all there is to successfully created your first contribution on github!